geerlingguy/turing-pi-2-cluster/README.md

 ansible all -B 500 -P 0 -a "shutdown now" -b
 ```

-Then after you confirm the nodes are shut down, press the 'STM32_POWER' button to power down all the slots physically.
+Then after you confirm the nodes are shut down (with K3s running, it can take a few minutes), press the 'STM32_POWER' button or a power button attached to the front panel connector to power down all the slots physically.
 Then you can switch off or disconnect your ATX power supply.

 ## Caveats

 The Turing Pi 2 I'm using is a prototype, pre-production version of the board.
-Some of the things here may work well on mine but need changes to work on your own, once you have one.
+If you have a production board, YMMV.
+You've been warned!

 ## Author